zeroluck/docs/sources/integrate/inbound-saml.md

 </Location>
 ```

+# Add New Identity Provider (with oxTrust GUI)

+oxTrust Asimba Adminstration GUI stores the configuration in LDAP.
+Gluu-Asumba loads both LDAP and XML configurations, so you free to choise where to add new a new configuration item.

+## Required Files

+* Metadata file or metadata URL of remote IdP
+* SAML certificate of remote IdP

+## Configure SAML > Asimba > Add IDP form

+A sample configuration looks like that:
+TODO: screenshot

+## Work on IdP Keystore:

+* Import the SAML certificate of IdP into Asimba's JKS
+    * Convert certificate into DER format
+    * Import this DER formatted certificate into Asimba's keystore
+    * Please note that it's a good practice to follow the IdP's `entityID` as `alias` of this certificate.

+Sample command would be:

+        keytool -import -trustcacerts -alias https://idp.gluu.org/idp/shibboleth \
+            -file idp_gluu_org.der -keystore asimba-keystore.jks

+** - SAML certificate import will be added to GUI form in the next version of oxTrust.

+## IdP Restart Tomcat
+If everything was done correctly, the new IdP is configured with Asimba

-# Add New Identity Provider
+# Add New Identity Provider (with asimba.xml configuration file)

-All our configurations are based on one Asimba configuration file named
+All our XML configurations are based on one Asimba configuration file named
 `asimba.xml`.
 It's also possible to configure Asimba with JDBC.
 For more
 info view the Asimba [wiki](http://sourceforge.net/p/asimba/wiki/Home/).

 ## Required Files

-* Metadata of remote IdP
+* Metadata file or metadata URL of remote IdP
 * SAML certificate of remote IdP

 ## Configure `asimba.xml`: